mutazn/Backup-and-Restore-AKS-cluster-using-Velero/README.md

 ## Summary

-This article talks about how to backup and restore AKS cluster or how to migrate to another AKS cluster using Velero.
+This article talks about how to backup and restore AKS cluster, and how to migrate to another AKS cluster using Velero.

 ## Prerequisites
 1. Define the variables (`TENANT_ID, SUBSCRIPTION_ID, SOURCE_AKS_INFRASTRUCTURE_RESOURCE_GROUP, TARGET_AKS_INFRASTRUCTURE_RESOURCE_GROUP, LOCATION`).